maksimdrachov/zephyr-rtos-tutorial/docs/debugging/introduction.md

+---
+layout: post
+title: '6.1 Introduction'
+parent: 'Lesson 6: Debugging'
+---

+# Introduction

-*What are some common debugging techniques and when to use them?*
+## What are some common debugging techniques and when to use them?

 The three most common debugging techniques we'll be discussing here are:
 - thread aware debugging (debug probe)
 - thread analysis
 - core dump

-*How does thread aware debugging work?*
+## How does thread aware debugging work?

 To enable thread-aware debugging you'll need to add the line shown below to `zephyr/boards/arm/nucleo_f756zg/support/openocd.cfg`